aNap73/Project-2/README.md

 The admin page is secured by the user role administrator.
 Administrators however can use this impressive page to remove articles and comments and ban users...

 BAN HAMMER!
+INCOMING!

 ### Debugging, Merging and Heroku deploy

 ![DEBUG](http://wanna-joke.com/wp-content/uploads/2014/02/funny-gif-programming-is-hard.gif)

-This project had a few moments that Ant thought were going to end us.
-The worst however was merging conflicts and Debugging, alot of this work fell to Ant, which he loves, however the late nights are catching up to him.
+This project had a few moments that Ant thought were going to end it.
+The worst however was merging conflicts and debugging.
+Did I mention late nights?

 Anthony also deployed the site to Heroku, which... as always is a pleasure... <3 Heroku
+<3 ma Team.

 ## Ant's Closing Thoughts

 This project really felt like the [Kobayashi_Maru](https://en.wikipedia.org/wiki/Kobayashi_Maru).
-It was a great learning experience.
-I (Anthony)learned ALOT about managing a project, and a alot of tech.
+It was a great learning experience I (Anthony)learned ALOT about managing a project, and a alot of new tech also.
 While I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
 I hope they also learned a ton.

-I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it.
+I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it to upgrade it

-However for now...
+## However for now...

 ![VACATION](https://media.giphy.com/media/5qoRdabXeT4GY/giphy.gif)